bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 Prepare inputs with `Output.updatePsbtAsInput(...)`, add outputs, ask the device to sign, then finalize with the function returned by `updatePsbtAsInput(...)`.

+Ledger can skip unrelated inputs and sign only the inputs it owns.
+The current BitBox API requires every PSBT input to include a key owned by that BitBox.
+A BitBox can sign multisig inputs, but it cannot sign a PSBT that also contains an input owned only by another wallet.

 Prefer passing the full previous transaction as `txHex`.
 This gives the device more information to verify what is being spent.
 It is especially important for Segwit inputs.